Malaysia on a Budget – One Month for less than 550USD (Brunei Included)

 Malls & Food Courts

-Our favorite Food-Court was in Kuching, by the way.
+Our favorite food court was in Kuching, by the way.
 Every single stand that we tried offered super delicious food.

 Warungs and Kopi tiams